amontalenti/fastflask/README.rst

 MONGO_DATABASE
-    This is the Mongo database that will be automatically created upon first use and will contain a single collection, ``articles``, with all the data being queried and inserted by this project.
-Defaults to ``fastco``.
+    This is the Mongo database that will be automatically created upon first use and will contain a single collection, ``"articles"``, with all the data being queried and inserted by this project.
+Defaults to ``"fastco"``.

 STATIC
     This is the static directory location.
-Defaults to ``/static`` which is what the Flask development web server uses, but this will likely need to be customized for a production deployment with e.g. nginx and uwsgi.
+Defaults to ``"/static"`` which is what the Flask development web server uses, but this will likely need to be customized for a production deployment with e.g. nginx and uwsgi.

 MIN
     This is the "minified JavaScript/CSS" extension that is used for loading optimized forms of these assets.
-It is set to the empty string ``""`` by default, set to ``.min`` and the minified versions will be used.
+It is set to the empty string ``""`` by default, set to ``".min"`` and the minified versions will be used.

+You can customize this ``settings.py`` setup easily by changing the main file to have your production settings and changing ``localsettings.py``, a file you add to your own install, to have your development settings.
+The latter is automatically imported and any set configuration variables will override the former.